-IFRS 9 introduces a three stage approach to impairment, under the expected credit losses (ECL) model, for financial assets that are performing at date of origination or purchase.
-The ECL approach adopted by the Company as from 1 January 2018 is summarised below:
+IFRS 9 introduced a three stage approach to impairment, under the expected credit losses (ECL) model, for financial assets that are performing at date of origination or purchase.
+The ECL approach is summarised below:

 - Stage 1: the Company recognises a credit loss allowance at an amount equal to 12-month expected credit losses.
 This represents the portion of lifetime expected within 12 months of the reporting date, assuming that credit risk has not increased significantly after initial recognition. - Stage 2: the Company recognises a credit loss allowance at an amount equal to lifetime expected credit losses for those financial assets which are considered to have experienced a significant increase in credit risk since initial recognition.
 This requires the computation of ECL based on lifetime probability of default that represents the probability of default occurring over the remaining lifetime of the financial asset. - Stage 3: the Company recognises a loss allowance at an amount equal to lifetime expected credit losses, reflecting a Probability of Default of 100%, via the recoverable cash flows for the asset, for those financial assets that are credit impaired.